-33.6 Voluntary Layoffs, Leave of Absence or Reduction in Hours alternative actions when the College believes such actions are practical and can be taken without undue disruption to business operations.
+33.6 Voluntary Layoffs, Leave of Absence or Reduction in Hours

+The President, reporting Vice President and/or designee, in consultation with the Executive Human Resource Officer and/or designee, may impose or authorize alternative actions when the College believes such actions are practical and can be taken without undue disruption to business operations.
 Such actions may include, but are not limited to furloughs, reduced work schedules, and leave without pay; and hiring controls.